 In response, the FCT Police Command issued a statement signed by Public Relations Officer Josephine Adeh, categorically rejecting the allegations.

-The statement described the circulating reports of the PDP National Secretariat security controversy as “false and misleading,” urging the public and media to disregard them.
+The statement branded the PDP National Secretariat security controversy as “false and misleading,” urging public and media dismissal.

 “The Command wishes to categorically state that this information is false, misleading, and does not reflect the true situation on ground.”